January 4, 2021

 – Work-in-progress papers that present promising ideas that are too preliminary to solve all related technical challenges, but still provide some empirical data to make a convincing argument about the potential contribution after maturation.

 – Long papers are limited to 8 pages.
 Short papers are limited to 4 pages.
 The long/short formats apply to technical papers and practical papers.
-Work-in-progress papers are 4 pages for the initial submission, with an optional 2 additional pages after acceptance.
+Work-in-progress papers should be submitted as short papers for the initial submission with a (WIP) prefix on the title, and will be given an optional 2 additional pages after acceptance.
 Submissions accepted as posters will have a 1-page extended abstract.

 – Page restrictions for all formats exclude references, which may use additional pages.
 Submissions violating the formatting requirements may be automatically rejected.
 Do not submit the same work as more than one of the formats.